 - All bolts are tight (handlebars, stem, cranks, seat post, etc).

-- Check brake/shifter cables and housing for proper condition
+- Check brake/shifter cables and housing are in proper condition.

 What to Look for in Fitting a Bike for the Park:

-- Frame size is appropriate for age, weight and skill of rider.
+- Frame size is appropriate for age, weight, and skill of

 We Recommend Removing Extra Accessories: